Dwitrisha/Macrohard-Teams/README.md

 Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.

 ### <ins>Open-source Credits</ins>
 Video Meeting component was open-sourced and re-purposed from [Video Meeting](https://github.com/0x5eba/Video-Meeting).
-Additional features such as email etc. were added externally.
+Additional features such as inviting participants via email etc. were added externally.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).